parthsangani00/ASR-Hacker/README.md

 1. python3 literalFinder.py : The dictionary which contains the table names, attribute names and attribute values is manually loaded inside the code.

 2. python3 generatePickle.py : It generates 2 pickle files, data.pkl corresponding to databases in the "Database-CSV" directory.
-These are dummy databases handcrafter by us.
+These are dummy databases handcrafted by us.
 The second file, data-large.pkl corresponds to databases in "Database-CSV-Large" directory, these are real databases.

 3. python3 literalFinderWithCSV.py : It uses the "data.pkl" file generated from step 2 to read the table names, attribute names and attribute values.